 There is risk with online gambling, and that’s a reality nobody is shouting about.
 A public service announcement (PSA) campaign designed to educate the public on the risks of online gambling has begun airing in Ontario.

-The province opened its regulated online poker, casino gaming, and sports betting market in April this year.
+The regulated market for online poker, sportsbooks, and real money Ontario online casinos opened in April this year.
 But six months after real money iGaming went live, the Responsible Gambling Council (RGC) felt compelled to launch the PSA to counter a barrage of advertising by online operators seeking to attract new customers.

 “The launch of Ontario’s new regulated online market, coupled with the legalization of single-event sports betting, has drastically increased gambling-related marketing and advertising,” RGC said last month when it announced the campaign.